 Workshop, tools & machines

-I only make use of the most basic machines to help build my instruments and only in the first stages of construction.
-They are basically used to process big planks or slabs of wood into smaller more manageable pieces that will be the rough parts of the instruments.
-For this a bandsaw is generally used.
-Another very important machine is the lathe with which the pegs are made.
+I use only the most basic machines to help build my instruments, and only in the first stages of construction.
+Their chief use is to cut large boards or plates into smaller, more manageable pieces, which then form the rough parts of the instruments.
+A band saw is usually used for this task.
+Another essential machine is the lathe, which is used to make the pegs.